Substance Use

 • When phenylephrine is mixed with alcohol, you are likely to experience a rapid heart rate, increased body temperature, and impaired coordination

-Due to the high potential of medical emergencies like alcohol poisoning when mixing products like Nyquil, it’s important to know the signs.
+Due to the high potential for medical emergencies like alcohol poisoning when mixing products like NyQuil, it’s important to know the signs.
 These include trouble breathing, confusion, vomiting, and loss of consciousness.

-Alcohol poisoning can also diminish a person’s gag reflex, which leaves them vulnerable to choking, especially if they pass out and vomit while laying down.
+Alcohol poisoning can also diminish a person’s gag reflex, which leaves them vulnerable to choking, especially if they pass out and vomit while lying down.
+It is essential to seek medical help, support, or addiction treatment before it’s too late.

 Getting Help With Alcohol Addiction